akap97/Arrays/README.md

 #### 6) maxValueBitonic: Given an array of elements which is first increasing and then may be decreasing, find the maximum element in the array.

+#### 7) EquilibriumIndex.java: Equilibrium index of an array is an index such that the sum of elements at lower indexes is equal to the sum of elements at higher indexes.
+Given an array, your task is to find the index of first Equilibrium point in the array.

+#### 8) PeakEle: Given an array A of N integers.
+The task is to find a peak element in it in O( log N ) .
+An array element is peak if it is not smaller than its neighbours.
+For corner elements, we need to consider only one neighbour.

+#### 9) CountingElements: Given two unsorted arrays arr1[] and arr2[].
+They may contain duplicates.
+For each element in arr1[] count elements less than or equal to it in array arr2[].